-An island-hopping hub perfect for diving, snorkeling, hiking.
+An island-hopping hub perfect for diving, snorkeling, and hiking.

 Ishigaki is the most populated and most popular of Okinawa Prefecture’s Yaeyama Islands.
 Just a three-hour flight from Tokyo, Ishigaki serves as the region’s transportation hub with the New Ishigaki Airport for tourists from mainland Japan, Taiwan, and Hong Kong.
 The island offers sandy white beaches with aquamarine water perfect for snorkeling and diving, lush hiking trails with breathtaking views of the coast, favorable climate, and welcoming seaside culture.